quintona/storm-starter/README.markdown

 # Changes from original

+I have made a few changes/upgrades to the start project:

-I have added the original clojure integration tests from: https://github.com/schleyfox/storm-starter, but just for the word count example so that I can use that as a stable based for further integration tests using clojure.
+1. I have added the original clojure integration tests from: https://github.com/schleyfox/storm-starter, but just for the word count example so that I can use that as a stable based for further integration tests using clojure.

-I have also upgraded so that the project works with lein 2.
+2. I have also upgraded so that the project works with lein 2.
+3. I have implemented a trident integration test of the trident word count topology.
+This is based on https://github.com/nathanmarz/storm/blob/master/test/clj/storm/trident/integration_test.clj, but this test will exercise the java defined topology.

 # Example Storm topologies